Govinda-Wagle/GowinFactory/README.md

 # GowinFactory
-Geo Location in Ionic/AngularJs.
+It shows Geo Location using google maps.

 This project is created using ionic sidemenu template.

-Follow the steps to make it work.
+1.Follow the steps to make it work.
-  Add google map api key in the script in index.html
+ * Add google map api key in the script in index.html

-Then go to project directory and run ionic serve,
+2.Then go to project directory and run ionic serve.
-    ionic serve --lab
+   * ionic serve --lab